Body awareness workshops

-Heidi Döffinger (learn more) offers personal and group sessions in the psychomotor therapy "extra lesson", based on Rudolf Steiner’s Waldorf educative philosophy.
+Heidi Döffinger, the school head, offers personal and group sessions in the psychomotor therapy "extra lesson", based on Rudolf Steiner’s Waldorf educative philosophy.

 The program works on the causes of learning and behavioural difficulties.
 Neurological development research shows that the young child’s brain is stimulated by movement.
 A disruption in a child’s development and his or her sensorial learning during the first years of life can impact the child’s capacities over time.